Last Updated: November 01, 2021

-Basically, many foods and drinks are produced locally in New Zealand.
+Most food and drink are produced locally in New Zealand.
 These food products are marketed locally too.
 Milk and beef are two important staples in the country's local production.
-Poultry products, sea foods and lamb meat are reasonably priced.
-Water in New Zealand is fresh and clean but one can also buy locally made bottled waters.
-There are also seasonal fruits and vegetables which can be bought in wholesale at very low prices.
+Poultry products, different kinds of seafood, and lamb meat are reasonably priced.
+Water in New Zealand is fresh and clean, but one also has the option to purchase locally produced bottled water.
+There are also seasonal fruits and vegetables which can be bought wholesale at very low prices.

 Cost of Other Commodities